Consensys/doc.tessera/docs/HowTo/Configure/Tessera.md

        to bind to an internal IP whilst advertising an external IP using `serverAddress`.

     Each server is individually configurable and can advertise over HTTP, HTTPS or a Unix Socket.
-    Each server is individually configurable and can advertise over HTTP, HTTPS or a Unix Socket.

 #### Server configuration